SerkanULUKOCA/Blacksun.XamForms/README.md

 Blacksun.Xamarin plugins
 =================
-Removing everything and only making plugins
+Removing everything and only making service plugins mainly Bluetooth and whatever gizmos I find are missing

 TODO
 =================